Welcome

 4:00 PM - 5:30 PMThe Black Bear Project: Honoring the Voices of Mothers Raising Black and Brown Sons

 This session, inspired by the Black Bear Project, is designed to explore the profound impact of traditional gender roles on mothers raising Black and Brown sons, even when fathers are present and involved.
-Anchored by a powerful photo exhibit and mini-documentary, the workshop delves into the unique challenges these mothers face in navigating societal expectations, cultural norms, and systemic barriers that often place the burden of child-rearing primarily on their shoulders.
+Anchored by a powerful photo exhibit and mini-documentary, the workshop delves into the unique challenges these mothers face in navigating societal expectations.

 Track: Child Welfare and Family Preservation